OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 // TODO: fix capitalization and emphasis
 ## Isolated Control with the Relay Expansion {#isolated-control-with-the-relay-expansion}

-// this tutorial will go over how an omega with a relay expansion can be used to control other, independent circuits In this tutorial, we'll use a switch with the Omega Relay expansion to turn a buzzer on or off.
+In this tutorial, we'll use a switch with the Omega Relay expansion to turn a buzzer on or off.
 Along the way, we'll be looking into why relays are useful, and go into more detail regarding pitfalls when interacting with hardware.

 >**Note**: this expansion allows you to switch power sources of a *much* higher voltage than the board - and possibly your body - is able to handle.
 We urge you to read up the specifications of the [Relay Expansion](#relay-expansion) in our hardware overview documentation to understand the capabilities and limits of the Relay Expansion.
 We cannot accept responsibility for damages you may incur, and we recommend you use this expansion only if you are comfortable with whatever you may be switching.